 How DEI plays a critical role in risk management

-Inclusive and diverse workplaces cultivate a better understanding of risk and, subsequently, make better decisions.
-Where teams are made up of one group – such as older, white males –organisations run the risk of 'groupthink', where people who are largely alike make poor, unchallenged decisions based on their limited sphere of influence.
+Inclusive and diverse workplaces cultivate a better understanding of risk.
+Subsequently, businesses make better decisions.
+Where teams comprise one group – such as older, white males –organisations run the risk of 'groupthink', where people who are largely alike make poor, unchallenged decisions based on their limited sphere of influence.

-And the more senior the groupthink team, the more likely these poor decisions will filter down, impacting both business and people.
+The more senior the groupthink team, the more likely these poor decisions filter down, impacting the business and its people.

-A diverse range of backgrounds, expertise, experience and perspectives enables information to be run through a wider lens and thoroughly consider all angles.
+A diverse range of backgrounds, expertise, experience and perspectives enables information to be run through a wider lens and all angles are considered.

 Typically, an inclusive team also better manages conflict within the group and solves problems faster.
 The result is a natural and holistic blend of checks and balances that foster creativity and transparency.